h2r/ein/README.md

 Run capture_object for every object you want to train, using a different subdirectory of data_directory for each class you want to train.

-## Train
+## Train Classifiers
 Next, train the classifier.
 Run a command similar to:
 ```
 rosrun node train_classifier _data_directory:="$(rospack find node)/data" _vocab_file:="vocab.yml" _knn_file:="knn.yml" _label_file:="labels.yml" _class_labels:="object_class_1 object_class_2" _class_pose_models:="S B" _left_or_right_arm:="center" center
 ```
-This will create three files (for vocab, knn, and labels) in the locations specified, paths relative to data_directory.
+This will create three files (for vocab, kNN, and labels) in the locations specified, paths relative to data_directory.
 The string class_labels should be a " "-delimited list of the subdirectories you gathered data in, relative to data_directory.
 The string class_pose_models is a " "-delimited list of the pose models for your classes.
 If your object is most like a bowl (i.e. you don't care about its rotation in the plane of the table) its entry should be a "B", but if it is most like a spoon and you want